abefrandsen/syntactic-rand-walk/README.md

 ```
 The first line above means that the adjective-noun pair (or verb-object pair) corresponding to words 727 and 2111 occurs in the same context as word 9799 just once in the entire corpus.

 Finally, it is recommended to shuffle the lines of the triple counts files, so that the training algorithm draws random batches of co-occurrence counts.
 This can be done on linux from the terminal using the 'shuf' command.
+Note also that the training algorithm can be optionally supplied with the number of total triple counts, so that it can report what percentage of the data have been processed.
+To get the number of triple counts, just count the lines of the file, which on linux can be done from the terminal using 'wc -l'.

 ## Training the model